andr213/DBIx-Simple-Named/README.md

 # NAME

-DBIx::Simple::Named - Module based on DBIx::Simple with Named parameters
+DBIx::Simple::Named - Module based on DBIx::Simple with Named and Numbered parameters

 # SYNOPSIS